lsst-dm/dmtn-234/index.rst

 .. _SQR-044: https://sqr-044.lsst.io/
 .. _SQR-069: https://sqr-069.lsst.io/

-The `references section in DMTN-224 <https://dmtn-224.lsst.io/#references>`__ has a more complete list of tech notes related to RSP identity management, including historical and implementation tech notes.
+The `references section of DMTN-224 <https://dmtn-224.lsst.io/#references>`__ has a more complete list of tech notes related to RSP identity management, including historical and implementation tech notes.